dliberat/yakubun/README.md

 6. Bullet spaces (`bulletSpaces`)

-   When using a bullet point to start a segment (or after a newline denoted by "\n"), it checks to make sure that a space exists between the bullet point and whatever text follows it.
-Recognized bullet points are dashes (-), katakana middle dots (・), black squares (■), and black down-pointing triangles (▼).

-   Additional bullets can be added in the `customBullets` key of the `checkOptions`. `customBullets` should be a string containing all the bullets that you wish to add to the check.
-All bullets must occupy a single unicode code point.

-7. Oxford commas

-   If `requireOxfordComma` is set to true (or left to its default), Yakubun will try to ensure that comma-separated lists of items ending in an "and", "or", or "and/or" include an Oxford comma.
-If `requireOxfordComma` is set to false, it will do the opposite.

-8. Numbered bullets

    By default, Yakubun expects that bulleted (unordered) lists will have a space between the bullet and the following text.

    ```